 Address: Enter the hostname/IP on which to listen for HTTP(S) data.
 (E.g., localhost or 0.0.0.0.)

 Port: Enter the port number.

 Splunk HEC endpoint: Absolute path on which to listen for the Splunk HTTP Event Collector API requests.
-This input supports the /event and /raw endpoints.
 Defaults to /services/collector.